 Even though the name implies it, sudden hearing loss doesn’t always happen all at once.
 You usually get it in just one ear.
 You may not lose your hearing completely.

 If you think you might have it, don’t ignore it and just hope it gets better.
-Allergies, earwax buildup, and sinus infections can make hearing tough.
-But this may also be a sign of a more serious medical condition.
+Allergies, earwax buildup, and sinus infections can cause hearing loss.
+But it may also be a sign of a more serious medical condition.

 Sometimes hearing returns on its own.
-But usually the faster you get treatment, the better the outcome.
+But usually the sooner you get treatment, the better the outcome.

 What Does Sudden Hearing Loss Feel Like?